jenschr/TCA6408/README.md

 # TCA6408
-Simple library for the TCA6408 I/O expander
+Very simple library and example for this I2C-based I/O expander

+Tested with Teensy 3.2 and Particle Photon.